ADHD Assessment and Testing in Halifax

 The terms Attention Deficit Hyperactivity Disorder (ADHD) and Attention Deficit Disorder (ADD) are sometimes used interchangeably.
 It will come as no surprise that the primary presenting problem in ADD is inattention, while ADHD is generally a more serious problem which also involves hyperactivity.

-The particular activity and the surrounding environment play an important role in the child’s ability to focus.
-In school, a child with ADHD may have great difficulty concentrating on his or her work, but have absolutely no problem keeping an intense focus while playing video games at home (kids with ADHD seem to be especially attracted to video games due to their exciting graphics, constantly changing visuals, and interesting audio elements).
+The particular activity and the surrounding environment play an important role in one's ability to focus.
+In school, a child with ADHD may have great difficulty concentrating on his or her work, but have absolutely no problem keeping an intense focus while playing video games at home (kids with ADHD seem to be especially attracted to video games due to their engaging graphics, constantly changing visuals, and interesting audio elements).

 Other Common Symptoms of ADHD Include: